shopxlabs/SHOPX_TCPeNFT_depricated/README.md

   - Truffle doesn't like OSX folder `.DS_Store` so keep an eye for it in `/build/contracts` folder as well as anywhere else in the project.
 Remove that folder and run the instructions again if issues arise.
   - If you still have problems delete everything under `/build/contracts` and re-run the steps above.
+  - If you get this error `Error: sender doesn't have enough funds to send tx` restart testrpc (you ran out of test ether)
   - Or else the problem is with your code.
 Good luck.